marcocarnini/marcocarnini.github.io/content/posts/adding_plots.md

 One of the main requirements in order to publish Jupyter notebooks is to be able to attach images to the posts.
 In this post, I focus on how to attach images, and in finding a standard for the images (like fonts, background and style).

-## Attaching an image
+## How to attach an image with Hugo

-In order to attach an image to a post, I follow [this guide](https://stackoverflow.com/questions/71501256/how-to-insert-an-image-in-my-post-on-hugo).
+In order to attach an image to a post, I follow [this Stackoverflow post](https://stackoverflow.com/questions/71501256/how-to-insert-an-image-in-my-post-on-hugo).
 I create a folder for the images under the ``static`` folder:

 ```bash
 mkdir static/images